ls1intum/Artemis/docs/user/exercises/quiz.rst

         - In the footer:

-            - Number of questions and overall points.
+            - The number of questions and overall points.

             - Time left to complete the quiz.